rjz/Spark-Achilles/readme.md

 ### Building custom routines on the server

-Achilles' core functionality can be extended with predefined actions.
+achilles' core functionality can be extended with predefined actions.
 For example, you might want to modify the default message routine to slide new messages down into an element that matches a pre-defined selector.
 You can do this by defining a routine in the `achilles_lib` library (`libraries/achilles_lib.php`):

 		public function my_message( $selector, $message ) {